 Top 30 States with the Highest Number of Paint and Coatings Establishments

-- Japan and the United Kingdom rounded out the top five leading export markets of U.S. paint and coatings products in 2010, at $37 million and $34 million, respectively.
+- The United Kingdom and Japan rounded out the top five leading export markets of U.S. paint and coatings products in 2012, at $37 million and $36 million, respectively.

-- Ohio lead the states with the most paint and coatings exports, with $261 million in 2010, an increase of 30 percent from 2009; Illinois came in second with $219 million in paint and coatings exports in 2010.
+- Ohio led the states with the most paint and coatings exports, with $307 million in 2012, up by 8% from 2011; Illinois came in second with $251 million in paint and coatings exports in 2012.